jaimetcf/mylib/README.md

-# starter_app

-Starter for react-native mobile apps
+# Starter for react-native mobile apps